Climate Jargon

 Investor-owned utility (IOU): Private company that supplies electricity, natural gas, or both

-Jet stream: Fast, narrow air currents 10 kilometers or 33,000 feet high
+Jet stream: Fast, narrow air currents 10 kilometers or 33,000 feet up

 Joule: Metric energy unit; 3,600,000 Joules is 1 Kilowatt-hour